tedelm/MRTEEL/MRTEELPCBGerber.md

-# PDB / Gerber files
+# PCB / Gerber files
 These files are exported from EAGLE for pcbway.com but should work with other vendors.